rgeurgas/TOSAddon/README.md

 # Tree of Savior Addons by Toadspaz

+## PartyInfoReloaded
-Adds gs and memberinfo of party members.
+Adds gs of party members to party window and memberinfo button.
 Not compatible with WBRExtend.

 Tree of Savior © IMCGAMES CO.
 LTD.